-Let $(\ch_c)_{c\in \mathcal{C}}$ be a profile of choice rules, one for each school.
-We define the associated deferred-acceptance mechanism as follows.
+We now define the deferred-acceptance mechanism induced by a profile of school choice rules.
+Let $(\ch_c)_{c\in\mathcal{C}}$ be a profile of choice rules, one for each school.

-\begin{quote} \textbf{Deferred-Acceptance Algorithm (DA) with Choice Rules $(\ch_c)_{c\in \mathcal{C}}$}\\ \textbf{Input:} A profile of student preferences $P=(\preference_s)_{s\in \mathcal{S}}$. \begin{description}[parsep=0pt, itemsep=5pt, leftmargin=1em] \item[Step 1:] Each student $s\in \mathcal{S}$ proposes to their most preferred acceptable school.
+\begin{quote} \textbf{Deferred-Acceptance Algorithm (DA) based on $(\ch_c)_{c\in\mathcal{C}}$}\\ \textbf{Input:} A profile of student preferences $P=(P_s)_{s\in\mathcal{S}}$. \begin{description}[parsep=0pt, itemsep=5pt, leftmargin=1em] \item[Step 1:] Each student $s\in\mathcal{S}$ proposes to their most preferred acceptable school, if any.
 Let $S_1^c$ be the set of proposals received by school $c$.
-School $c$ tentatively holds the set $\ch_{c}(S_1^c)$ and permanently rejects $S_1^c \setminus \ch_{c}(S_1^c)$.
+School $c$ tentatively holds the set $\ch_c(S_1^c)$ and permanently rejects $S_1^c\setminus\ch_c(S_1^c)$.
 If no students are rejected, the algorithm terminates.

-\item[Step $k \geq 2$:] Each student $s\in \mathcal{S}$ rejected at Step $k-1$ proposes to their most preferred acceptable school from which they have not yet been rejected.
+\item[Step $k \geq 2$:] Each student $s\in\mathcal{S}$ rejected at Step $k-1$ proposes to their most preferred acceptable school from which they have not yet been rejected, if any.
 Let $S_k^c$ be the union of new proposals to $c$ and the students tentatively held by $c$ from the previous step.
-School $c$ tentatively holds $\ch_{c}(S_k^c)$ and permanently rejects $S_k^c \setminus \ch_{c}(S_k^c)$.
+School $c$ tentatively holds $\ch_c(S_k^c)$ and permanently rejects $S_k^c\setminus\ch_c(S_k^c)$.
 If no students are rejected, the algorithm terminates.